gilcrest/diygoapi/README.md

 # go-API-basic

-v0.39.5 - 1/23/2022 - things are coming back together, been a lot of work recently.
-I need to update a lot in the docs below and start to give better examples, etc. Hoping to have everything sorted in the next week or so, but you can start to see the structure coming together...
+v0.40.0 - 2/22/2022 - things are still coming back together, a ton of work recently.
+The docs below are out of date in many cases.
+Hoping to have everything sorted soon, but if you look at the code, you can start to see the structure coming together.
+I will get this updated!

 A RESTful API template (built with Go)